Indian passport: Passport Seva Kendra

 In September 2007, the Indian Union Council of Ministers approved a new passport issuance system under the Passport Seva Project.
-As per the project, front-end activities of passport issuance, dispatch of passports, online linking with police, and Central Printing Unit for centralised printing of passports will be put in place.
-The new system is trying to be 'timely, transparent, more accessible and reliable manner' for passport issuance.
+Per the project, front-end activities of passport issuance, dispatch of passports, online linking with police, and Central Printing Unit for centralised printing of passports was place.
+The new system endeavoured to be 'timely, transparent, more accessible and reliable manner' for passport issuance.
 The applicant has to apply for fresh/reissue of passport through the Passport Seva system at one of the 77 Passport offices known as "Passport Seva Kendra"s operating throughout the country.